 If you can’t stop or scale back, pick a social media time window.
 Set a scheduled time you can log in, and track your time (there are many device tracking apps to help set limits).
 Then, be sure to log off when the timer says your time is up.

-You can also track your time spent on social media during your detox on my daily agenda log printable or in your planner.
+You can also track your time spent on social media during your digital detox on my daily agenda log printable or in your planner.

 A social media detox is so important, especially for those of us who work full time on a computer or device as it is.
 Between my career and this blog, I spend way too many hours on the computer.
 Taking a break from social media is a must to maintain my health and sanity.
 Make it one of your resolutions!